La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 vu
 : far away from …; far away

-This is how we can use tense combinations specifying how far we ago into the past or future:
+This is how we can use tense combinations to specify how far we go into the past or future:

 - **pu zu** means _a long time ago_
 - **pu za** means _a while ago_